21 June 2017

 Every package sent to a customer’s home is a communication from the retailer.
 Sometimes the message is bold and aggressive.
 Sometimes it’s quiet and passive.
 But no matter the style, that message will affect all future transactions with that customer – if there are any.

 Online consumers are savvy.
-They know when they are getting short shifted and they know when they are being valued.
+They know when they are getting short shrift and they know when they are being valued.
 It’s all there right inside the box.

 E-commerce packaging research conducted by Sealed Air revealed: